 Eugraph was ordained a priest in 1937, to find that his first liturgical celebration would be the funeral of Fr Irenaeus, who fell asleep in the Lord having lived to see his flock received into Orthodoxy only weeks earlier.
 Fr Eugraph was now charged with leading the fledgling Western Orthodox Church, and it was during this time that he started work on researching the ancient Gallican rite of the Mass in the hope of restoring it for modern-day use, as an authentic local expression of the Orthodox Faith.
-For this, he relied on the detailed descriptions of the worship of 6th-century Paris in the letters attributed to St Germanus, as well as the liturgical books of rites closely related to the Gallican Rite.
+For this, he relied on the detailed descriptions of the worship of 6th-century Paris in the letters attributed to St Germanus, the writings of such Gallican fathers as St Caesarius of Arles, and the liturgical decrees of certain local councils, as well as the surviving liturgical books of the Gallican and related traditions.

 By 1946, Father Eugraph had introduced to his church not only a restored Gallican Mass (the Divine Liturgy according to Saint Germanus), but also a full cycle of the Divine Office based closely on the Benedictine Office, as well as orders for the Sacraments and other rites.
 These rites were supplemented in small ways with elements of the worship of the Orthodox East, reflecting the unity of the Church and also in keeping with the influence that the east had had on western - and specifically Gallican - worship, even in ancient times.
 Music for these services was composed by Father Eugraph's brother, Maxim Kovalevsky, who was a deacon in the Russian Orthodox Church and renowned composer of liturgical music.
 The church became established in its life of prayer, worship of God, and mission to western people.